kitfre/Kinder/README.md

 ***Kinder is very much a work in progress.
 The idea is to make HOT's approachable to rustaceans and provide a series of macros that make implementation of custom HOTs as painless as possible***.

+Updates: Moved all macros to lift.rs for ease of use.

 **To Do**

 1. ~~Finish implementation of Monad for std::collections~~